fghibellini/nix-haskell-monorepo/shell.nix/README.md

 >
 > Cabal used to have an `--offline` flag that would assure it couldn't fetch any packages from the internet.
 > It seems it [no longer works with the new API](https://github.com/haskell/cabal/issues/5346).
-> If you really want to make sure Cabal is using the packages provided by Nix you can use the [following hack](https://github.com/haskell/cabal/issues/5783#issuecomment-445518839):
+> If you really want to make sure Cabal is using the packages provided by Nix you can use the following hack ([source](https://github.com/haskell/cabal/issues/5783#issuecomment-445518839)):
 >
 > 1. Remove all the files and directories except `config` in the `~/.cabal` folder, so that any already fetched packages will be removed
 > 2. Remove any `dist` folders that were results of previous `cabal` runs